H2CO3/Sparkling/doc/jsapi.md

    of which the text is the error message as returned by **`lastErrorMessage()`**.
  - Should a parser or compiler error occur, an error message is available by calling **`Sparkling.lastErrorMessage()`**.
+ - The function **`Sparkling.lastErrorLocation()`** returns an object in the format `{ line: X, column: Y }` which contains the line and character number of the source where the last parser/compiler error occurred.
  - **`Sparkling.lastErrorType()`** returns the type of the last error as a string: one of `"OK"`, `"syntax"`, `"semantic"`, `"runtime"`, `"generic"` or `"unknown"`.
+ - There are facilities for examining, transforming and compiling Sparkling Abstract Syntax Trees: **`Sparkling.parse()`** parses a string and returns a tree of objects representing its AST. **`Sparkling.parseExpr()`** does the same but it expects the string to be an expression, not a top-level program.
+ - An AST object can be compiled to bytecode using **`Sparkling.compileAST`**, which takes an AST as its parameter and returns a JavaScript function, which, when called, will execute the compiled bytecode (Sparkling function).

 Mapping between Sparkling and JavaScript types: